SanjayvVarma/Free-Crypto-Tax-Calculator/README.md

 ## Extra Packages

 - `react-flags-select`: For country flag selection.
+- `react-icons`: For social media icon.
-- Other standard packages for React, routing, and state management.
+- Other standard packages for React and state management.

 ## Learning Outcomes